 top of page

 During hypnosis, a person’s conscious mind is bypassed to access their subconscious mind.
-It is the subconscious part of the brain that is open to change, and, in this state, worries, fears and unwanted patterns of thinking can be replaced with more positive, rational responses.
-With regular practice, hypnosis can help to train the mind to remain calm and respond better to stressful triggers.
+This part of the brain is open to change.
+In this state, worries, fears, and unwanted patterns of thinking can be replaced with more positive, rational responses.

 A man lying down on a therapy couch with his eyes closed